 The first few iterations yield

 which can be checked by hand.
-We calculated these polynomials using Python code available in the Web Appendix (\texttt{SARcode.py}).
-As shown in equation~\eqref{eq:pgf}, the coefficient on $x^i$ in the PGF $g_m(x)$ is the probability that $i$ of $m$ susceptibles are infected in a household outbreak started by a single index case.
+We calculated these polynomials using Python code in~\nameref{S2file}.
+As shown in Eq~\eqref{eq:pgf}, the coefficient on $x^i$ in the PGF $g_m(x)$ is the probability that $i$ of $m$ susceptibles are infected in a household outbreak started by a single primary case.
 Using these probabilities, we can calculate the mean and variance of the number of infections among the $m$ susceptibles.